rigetti/quantumflow/docs/source/index.rst

 quantum simulation using commodity classical GPUs.

-Notice: This is research code that will not necessarily be maintained to support further releases of Forest and other Rigetti Software.
+Notice: This is research code that will not necessarily be maintained to support further releases of Forest and other like `Rigetti <https://rigetti.com>`_ Software.
 We welcome bug reports and PRs but make no guarantee about fixes or responses.

+Please refer to the github repository https://github.com/rigetticomputing/quantumflow for source code, and to submit issues and pull requests.
+Documentation is hosted at readthedocs https://quantumflow.readthedocs.io/ .

 .. toctree::